Tait (train): Experimental Trailer 201BT

 Internally, the car was divided into three second-class compartments; the outer two at a little under 17 ft across and the middle compartment at a little under 23 ft.
 One compartment was reserved for smokers until 1976, when smoking was abolished on the suburban network.

 The car went through a number of changes in seating arrangements and door types (and post-76, internal partitions), with seated capacity ranging from 70 to 90 (73 being the most commonly quoted figure) and 164–175 standing passengers in crush load conditions.
 Initially the vehicle featured three sets of double-leaf sliding doors per side, with 2 windows either end and 6 windows between each set of doors.
 Later, the outer sliding doors were singled, and an additional window was added to the centre section for a 2-D-7-DD-7-D-2 configuration.

 The car was preserved pending restoration as a display at the Newport railway museum, although some believed it to have been scrapped in 1994.
-It is now stored in East Block at Newport Workshops, for future restoration by Elecrail.
+It is now stored in West Block at Newport Workshops, for future restoration by Elecrail.

 A replacement 441T to the regular design was built and entered service in 1952.